mwangisamkariuki/alx-higher_level_programming/0x04-python-more_data_structures/README.md

     key argument will be always a string
     If a key doesn’t exist, the dictionary won’t change You are not allowed to import any module
+# 9.9.
+Multiply by 2
+    Write a function that returns a new dictionary with all values multiplied by 2
+    Prototype: def multiply_by_2(a_dictionary):
+    You can assume that all values are only integers Returns a new dictionary
+    You are not allowed to import any module